SkylineCommunications/dataminer-docs-connectors/connector/doc/directOut_PRODIGY.MX.md

 The remaining pages display status and settings data:

-- General page: Contains system information data.
+- **General** page: Contains system information data.
-- Matrix page and subpages: Contains information about inputs/outputs.
+- **Matrix** page and subpages: Contains information about inputs/outputs.
-- DSP page and subpage: Contains data about the Input Managers and Sum Buses.
+- **DSP** page and subpage: Contains data about the input managers and sum buses.
-- Status page and subpages: Contains all the status-related data.
+- **Status** page and subpages: Contains all the status-related data.
-- Settings page and subpages: Contains all the data related to settings.
+- **Settings** page and subpages: Contains all the data related to settings.
-- IP Config page: Contains the IP configuration parameters.
+- **IP Config** page: Contains the IP configuration parameters.
-- Mirroring page: Contains the mirroring configuration parameters.
+- **Mirroring** page: Contains the mirroring configuration parameters.
-- Snapshots page: Contains data about available snapshots.
+- **Snapshots** page: Contains data about available snapshots.